LOOP#

 Examples#

-FUNCTION to_one_hundred(i int)
+FUNCTION to_one_hundred(start_value int, step int)

 RETURNS int